juarezpaf/ionic-adventures/README.md

 ### What is Ionic?

-Free and open source, Ionic offers a library of mobile-optimized HTML, CSS and JS components, gestures, and tools for building highly interactive apps.
+Free and open source, Ionic SDK offers a library of mobile-optimized HTML, CSS and JS components, gestures, and tools for building highly interactive apps.
 Built with Sass and optimized for AngularJS.

 ## Getting Started